How to Prepare for RBI Grade B?

 - Reasoning: Min 35 questions if you attempt all correct.
 Otherwise 40 with high accuracy in 45-50 minutes.

-Quantitative Aptitude (QA) & Reasoning: To know questions from what topics in Quant and LR are asked in the exam.
-My reference for this was the following list of topics I found on the internet:
+To know questions from what topics in Quants and LR are asked in the exam.
+One of our topper’s reference for this was the following list of topics:

 Topics for QA: